mszajna/await-cps/README.md

 the CPS function and the continuation is ignored.
 The second, exceptional continuation only accepts a `Throwable`.

-Asynchronous functions produced by `defn-async` and `fn-async` are always awaitable.
+Asynchronous functions produced by `defn-async` and `afn` are always awaitable.

 ### Asynchronous function's boundary